Concours – Purpose, Objectives & Publications

 • Establish consistent and widely accepted standards of condition and originality to assist in restoring cars and determining the quality of restorations.

 The Registry is open to all Austin-Healeys, including 100s, 100-Sixes, 3000s, and Sprites.
-The Registry will recognize cars that have been restored or maintained at an acceptable level of originality in specification and condition by registering them in the Concours Registry and issuing a certificate of registration to the owner of the car.
+The Registry will recognize cars that have been restored or maintained at an acceptable level of historical accuracy in specification and condition by registering them in the Concours Registry and issuing a certificate of registration to the owner of the car.

 The award consists of a certificate noting the year of award and pertinent data on the car.
-There is no charge for the certificates.
+There is no charge for certificates.
 The owner may purchase a distinctive grille badge indicating the level (gold, silver, or bronze) achieved at additional cost.

 Publication of Policies and Standards